denis-kalinin/some-gitlab-ci-steps/README.md

-# some-gitlab-ci-steps
-Some Giltab CI steps
+# Some Gitlab CI steps
+Steps are in separate branches
+- [volta](../volta/README.md) - install Nodejs with Volta